7hekaka/newcytosim/doc/main/runs.md

 	make_page.py help
 	scan.py help

-# Restarting a Simulation
+# Restarting a simulation

-One can start a simulation from a frame stored in a trajectory file.
+To restart a simulation from a frame stored in a trajectory file, follow these steps:
-Follow these steps:

-1. build the accessory program `frametool` if needed.
+1. Build the accessory program `frametool` if necessary:
-2. using `frametool`, extract the desired frame.
-3. adjust the `config.cym` to import this frame.

-For 1, you may use `make`:

 		make frametool

-For 2, you need to provide a trajectory file, and the index of the frame to extract:
+2. Using `frametool`, extract the desired frame (in this example, 30).
+This will create a file ‘objects.cmi’.
+The frame index start at 0.

 		frametool objects.cmo 30 > objects.cmi

-This will create the file ‘objects.cmi’ containing frame 30, where the frame index start at 0.
-You need to replace `30` with the appropriate index.
 Note that ‘frametool objects.cmo’ will tell you how many frames are contained in the file.

+3. Adjust the `config.cym` to import this frame.
-For 3, use the ‘import’ command within a config file to read the frame:
+Use the ‘import’ command to read the file created in step 1:

 		import objects objects.cmi

+		% simulate as usual:
 		run 1000000 system
 		{
 			nb_frames = 100
 		}

-The ‘import’ command replaces all the objects of the simulation, without changing the Properties.
-The config file should thus define all the Properties with ’set’ as usual, but skip all the ’new’ instructions.
+The ‘import’ command replaces the objects of the simulation, without changing their Properties.
+The config file should thus define all the Properties with ’set’ as usual, before the ’import’ command.
 From an existing configuration, one simply adds the 'import' and deletes all the 'new'.

-However, any ’new’ after ‘import’ will add objects as usual.
+However, any ’new’ placed after ‘import’ will add objects as usual.
 The simulation should be started in a fresh directory, as ’sim’ will erase the ‘object.cmo’ file.

 One can merge two trajectory files later with 'cat' if necessary: